Exclusive: The Strongest Evidence Yet That America Is Botching Coronavirus Testing

 Then, last night, the CDC resumed reporting the number of tests that the agency itself has completed, but did not include testing by state public-health departments or other laboratories.
 Asked to respond to our own tally and reporting, the CDC directed us to Messonnier’s statement from Tuesday.

 Our reporting found that disorder has followed the CDC’s decision not to publish state data.
-Messonier’s statement itself implies that, as highly populous states like California increase their own testing, the number of people the CDC reports as having been tested and the actual number of people tested will become ever more divergent.
+Messonnier’s statement itself implies that, as highly populous states like California increase their own testing, the number of people the CDC reports as having been tested and the actual number of people tested will become ever more divergent.
 The federal tally of positive cases is now also badly out of date: While the CDC is reporting 99 positive cases of the coronavirus in the United States, our data, and separate data from Johns Hopkins University, show that the true number is well above 200, including those on the Diamond Princess cruise ship.

 The White House declined to comment.